 Let’s stop pretending any business culture is “OK”, even if it is a slow learner.
 This is a concept that encourages a dangerous disregard for adaptation.
 Adaptation and learning are tightly correlated.
 Organizational cultures that are optimized on learning are superior in almost every way to those that are not.
 When the technology disruption hits your business, you are either ready, or not.
 This is a major theme of my book, THE CULTURE GAME.

 Cultures that learn are superior.
 Those that learn fast are truly great.
 Those that learn fastest are magnificent, and eventually have more influence than any other culture in a given context.

 (NOTE: I am asking for help.
-I am looking for books that make the connection between Agile and the Senge’s Learning Organization.
+I am looking for books that make the connection between Agile and the Senge’s Learning Organization concept.
 (Do you know of any??)
-Specifically, if you know of any book published before 2012 that asserts that Agile methods actually manifest a small Learning Organization, please send me the link so I can honor these people.
-Thank you !)
+My book published in 2012.
+If you know of any book published before 2012 that asserts that Agile methods actually manifest a small Learning Organization, please send me the link so I can honor these people.
+Thank you !